-Small business owners can get a good idea of the average cost of business insurance by looking at pricing data from the thousands of businesses that found policies with Insureon.
+Small business owners can get a good idea of the cost of business insurance by looking at pricing data from the thousands of businesses that found policies with Insureon.

-The table below shows median and average monthly costs for common business insurance policies.
+The table below shows median and average monthly costs for common small business insurance policies.
 The median better represents what you might pay when talking about insurance costs because it excludes extremely high and low premiums.

 See details about small business insurance costs for common policies: